Physics-50/dev/docs/week1.md

 Your experimental setup consists of a cylindrical pendulum "bob" suspended by a nylon monofilament line, as illustrated in Fig. 1.
 Note that the effective length $$\ell$$ of the pendulum is not the length of the nylon line, but the perpendicular distance from the axis of suspension to the center of mass of the bob.

-At your station you will find an accurate and precise (*how* accurate and *how* precise?) digital timer for measuring the period and various tools for measuring lengths and angles.
+At your station you will find an accurate and precise digital timer for measuring the period and various tools for measuring lengths and angles.
 You will be able to change the pendulum length and the pendulum bob mass.
 Be sure to familiarize yourself with the apparatus by playing with it *carefully and observantly* for a few minutes.
 Verify that the timer circuit measures one full period of the pendulum, and learn how to read the display.
 Get a rough idea of how sensitive the period is to changes in mass, length, and amplitude, and how sensitively you can adjust each quantity.
-Be sure to keep records in your lab book of your observations, complete with sketches where appropriate. [**NOTE**:  *When releasing the pendulum bob, take care not to let it hit the timing gate!*]
+Be sure to keep records in your lab book of your observations, complete with sketches where appropriate. [**NOTE**:  *When releasing the pendulum bob, take care not to let it hit the timing gate, please!*]

-## Mini-modules

-I should have a section on how the mini-modules work.
-It should mention that students can change the count rate to achieve greater resolution.

 ## Week 1

+Your goals this first week are to understand how the timing circuitry works to measure the pendulum's period and then to study how the angular amplitude of the pendulum's motion influences the period of its motion.
+As you will recall from the description above, Galileo determined that the period was independent of amplitude.
+On the other hand, he was using his pulse as a clock, and I suspect that his pulse was not quite as accurate as the crystal oscillators in the timing circuitry you will get to use.

 Want them to start with dependence on amplitude.
 In Week 2, they can look at length dependence (and possibly mass).
 The final deliverable ought to be (a) a plot of the amplitude dependence for a fixed (long) value of $$\ell$$. (b) a plot and fit to the length dependence from which they deduce a value for local $$g$$.
 They should be plotting as they take data in Google Sheets.
 Maybe I can explore using Python rather than Matlab for plotting/fitting.